-We looked into the possibility of exctending our clubrooms to gain extra space and a new build of a similar structure to the existing one was priced. £100,000!
-Just a bit out of our price range and with the likelihood of someone sponsoring us to the that much being closer to the realms of impossible, we looked at other options.
+We looked into the possibility of extending our clubrooms to gain extra space and a new build of a similar structure to the existing one was priced. £100,000!
+Just a bit out of our price range and with the likelihood of someone sponsoring us to that much being closer to the realms of impossible, we looked at other options.

-what about something smaller and more interesting, like a train?
+What about something smaller and more interesting, like a train?

 A picture of a 142 unit was photoshopped into a photo of the club grounds and sent as a laugh, but that got the cogs turning about 'what if' and 'could we'?

 We approached Angel Trains and Porterbrook Leasing to discuss the possibilities.
 Sadly, we had missed out on obtaining any class 142 vehicles, so viable alternatives were posed.

 At first, we had no luck with Angel Trains, but Porterbrook were able to offer us a selection of vehicles.
 Their first offer of a Mk3 First Open was considered but rejected on the size.
 Primarily because a vehicle that length would never make it on to the site without huge amounts of roadworks, earthworks and the possible demolition of someones house..